Seahawks flop in Chicago and lose to Bears on Monday Night Football behind anemic offense

 [ Analysis | Three impressions from Seahawks’ MNF loss » ]

-But the Seahawks couldn’t overcome an offense that managed just 80 yards through three quarters and then made one final, fatal mistake — a Russell Wilson pass picked off and returned 49 yards for a touchdown by Chicago cornerback Prince Amukamara.

-That gave the Bears the breathing room they needed to go on to a 24-17 win over the Seahawks.
+But the Seahawks couldn’t make up for an offense that managed just 80 yards through three quarters and then made one final, fatal mistake — a Russell Wilson pass intended for running back Rashaad Penny split out left and picked off and returned 49 yards for a touchdown by Chicago cornerback Prince Amukamara that gave the Bears the breathing room they needed to beat Seattle 24-17.

+“The guy just put his foot in the ground, made a good play,” Wilson said.

+The pick six was only the second of Wilson’s career in the regular season the other coming in what was the fifth game of his career on Oct.
+7, 2012 at Carolina by Captain Munnerlyn.

+“Had a running back out there and he (Amukamara) hung for it and really he just took a shot at it and he was right and he made a great play,” Carroll said.
+“Made a perfect play.
+You can’t even remember the last time Russ did that where he threw the ball and the guy stole it like that.
+It just happened.”

-It also dropped Seattle to 0-2 and put the Seahawks in an already precarious state as one of just six NFL teams to start the season by losing its first two games.
+Wilson then followed that up with a fumble on the ensuing possession and that was that as Seattle fell to 0-2 and into what is an already precarious state as one of just seven NFL teams to start the season by losing its first two games.

 Of the 91 NFL teams to start out 0-2 since 2007, just 10 made the playoffs.

+“Very difficult to take,” Carroll said.
+“Because we ain’t used to this.
+We want to win some football games and get rolling.”

-One of those was the 2015 Seahawks.
+One of the recent teams to overcome an 0-2 start to get to the playoffs was the 2015 Seahawks.
 But this team hardly seems primed to make the kind of run the 2015 team — which had just played in two straight Super Bowls — was able to pull off.

-This team, in fact, could almost never run when it wanted or needed on Monday night, nor could it really pass.
+This team, in fact, could almost never run when it wanted or needed on Monday night, nor could it really pass as Seattle was held to just 80 yards through three quarters before using a no-huddle offense to finally get going in the fourth quarter and finish with 276.

+“We just have to play with more confidence and attitude (early in games),” said left tackle Duane Brown.

-Seattle had just 79 yards in the first half and allowed five sacks and then had just 1 yard in six plays in the third quarter.
+The Seahawks certainly had none of either through the first 45 minutes.
+Seattle had just 79 yards in the first half and allowed five sacks and then had just 1 yard in six plays in the third quarter, all passes.

+The play selection seemed odd given Seattle’s stated goal to want to run it more this season, one that Carroll and offensive coordinator Brian Schottenheimer reiterated this week.

+But the Seahawks again had a lopsided run-pass ratio, with just 22 rushes in 64 plays.

+“I got Schotty (Schottenheimer) to take a couple of shots and look at a couple of things and it got him out of rhythm a little bit,” Carroll said. “. … my fault.
+I got him trying a little bit too hard to take a couple of shots and see if we could bounce something back and get back into the game quickly and I shouldn’t have done that.”

-The Seahawks came to life to start the fourth quarter, going to a no-huddle offense and moving 75 yards for a touchdown to make it 17-10 and, somewhat amazingly, give Seattle hope that a win was still possible.
+The Seahawks came to life to start the fourth quarter, going to a no-huddle offense and moving 75 yards for a touchdown on a Russell Wilson to Tyler Lockett 19-yard pass to make it 17-10 and, somewhat amazingly, give Seattle hope that a win was still possible.

-On the interception, Wilson appeared to look only at tailback Rashaad Penny, who had lined up wide left, before throwing it.
-Amukamara easily stepped in front of the pass and then sidestepped Wilson at about the Seattle 10 for a back-breaking touchdown.
+But then came the interception by Amukamara that finally ended it and the fumble that allowed the Bears to run a bit more time off the clock.
+Seattle added one final TD on a 99-yard drive that ended in a 2-yard Wilson to Will Dissly pass with 14 seconds left.

-Until then, a gutty defense and some inconsistent play by second-year Chicago quarterback Mitchell Trubisky helped keep Seattle in the game despite the offensive ineptitude.
+Until the pick-six, a gutty defense and some inconsistent play by second-year Chicago quarterback Mitchell Trubisky helped keep Seattle in the game despite the offensive ineptitude.

-Shaquill Griffin picked off Trubisky twice in the second quarter on back-to-back possessesions.
+Shaquill Griffin picked off Trubisky twice in the second quarter on back-to-back possessions.

-On the first, Trubisky underthrew a pass in tight man coverage with Griffin meaking a leaping grab near the sideline.
+On the first, Trubisky underthrew a pass in tight man coverage to Allen Robinson with Griffin making a leaping grab near the sideline.

 On the second, Bradley McDougald tipped a pass and Griffin dove and just got his hands under the ball.